chaitanya71998/practice-backend/coding-practices/coding-practice-6a/README.md

 <br/>

-Use `npm install` to install the packages.
+Add packages into package json file and use `npm install` to install the packages.

 **Export the express instance using the default export syntax.**